rerun-io/rerun/design/batching.md

 ### Read path

-The major difference is we now directly return arrow buffers (which are really arrow slices under the hood), which means `get` queries are gone… which means latest-at queries should get a bit faster and range queries should get much faster.
+The major difference is we now directly return Arrow buffers (which are really Arrow slices under the hood), which means `get` queries are gone… which means latest-at queries should get a bit faster and range queries should get much faster.

 Everything else is the same: grab the right index (`EntityPath` + `Timeline`), binsearch for the right bucket, walk backwards if you need to, and you're done.